Welcome to our page about the best things to do in the Fethiye area of Turkey – our hometown on the blue waters of the Turkish Mediterranean coast.

 Drive yourself up here or hire a driver so that you can also visit the historic site of Cadianda.

-Ruins date from the Hellenistic and Roman period – but you’ll be awed by the views as much as the ruins.
+Ruins date from the Hellenistic and Roman period – but you’ll be awed by the views as much as the ancient history.

 Beyond Üzümlü, continuing up the mountain road are the villages of Nif and Kırkpınar.